PowerPoint vs Keynote : What they offer ?

-For a long time, if someone asked about making a presentation, the most answer is ‘PowerPoint’.
-Microsoft PowerPoint is so popular in presentation industry that the word is considered synonymous with presentation.
-Powerpoint vs keynote is most common questions asked in term of presentation software.
+For a long time, if someone asked about making a presentation, the most answer is PowerPoint.
+Microsoft PowerPoint is so popular in the presentation industry that the word is considered synonymous with a presentation itself.

 But now, Keynote is the first choice for Mac users.
-Both are software for making presentation.
-The only question hanging is, which one is better?
+Both are software for making a presentation.
+The only question hanging is, PowerPoint vs Keynote, which one is better?

 User-friendly: The user interface is quite user-friendly, easy to use from a noob to master design.

-Easy to integrate: The software allows you to easily add an excel tables, editing it straight from excel without quitting PowerPoint.
+Easy to integrate: The software allows you to easily add Excel tables, editing it straight from Excel without quitting PowerPoint.